arcxp-ce-support/Fusion-Training-User-Stories/README.md

  }
 ```

-Also add the file `/mocks/siteservice/api/v3/website` with the following content:
+Also add the file `/mocks/siteservice/api/v3/website` with the following content.
+NOTE: if you have a site set up in your organizations [Arc environment](https://redirector.arcpublishing.com/siteservice), update the `_id` and `display_name` value below with that site's values:

 ```
 [